-- There's a commercial for an Allentown, Pennsylvania dental clinic in which a little cartoon girl uses a hand mirror to count her own teeth.
+- There's a commercial for dental insurance in which a little cartoon girl uses a hand mirror to count her own teeth.
 It's actually an in-joke for dental care professionals: she's too young to have adult teeth yet, yet keeps counting even after reaching 20 — the total number of baby teeth in human kids — indicating she must've lost count somewhere along the line.

-- The former Universal ride for Back to the Future: When Doc Brown goes back in time and meets Albert Einstein, he doesn't look ecstatic or happy like the other scientists that the Doc saw.
+- The former Universal's Back to the Future: The Ride: When Doc Brown goes back in time and meets Albert Einstein, he doesn't look ecstatic or happy like the other scientists that the Doc saw.
 During the press shoot, there is a man standing next to Einstein; that man is Oppenheimer.
-The press shot that Doc went to was about the Atomic bomb during/after World War II!
+The press shot that Doc went to was about the atomic bomb during/after World War II!